 - Endocarditis.
 Endocarditis is an infection of the inner lining of your heart (endocardium).
 Endocarditis typically occurs when bacteria or other germs from another part of your body, such as your mouth, spread through your bloodstream and attach to damaged areas in your heart.

 - Cardiovascular disease.
-Some research suggests that heart disease, clogged arteries and stroke might be linked to the inflammation and infections that oral bacteria can cause.
-If the gums are inflamed due to the bacteria that causes periodontal disease, that same bacteria can actually get into the bloodstream causing the arteries to build up plaque and harden.
+Some research suggests that heart disease, clogged arteries, and stroke might be linked to the inflammation and infections that oral bacteria can cause.
+If the gums are inflamed due to the bacteria that cause periodontal disease, that same bacteria can actually get into the bloodstream causing the arteries to build up plaque and harden.

 - Pregnancy and birth.
 Periodontitis has been linked to premature birth and low birth weight.